WELCOME TO ART CENTER SALMELA

 The building, completed in 1966, originally served as a church.
 The serene space is a standout example of Finnish modernism in architecture and a great setting for displaying art.
 A beautiful sculpture garden is nested in the middle of the multi-level structure, offering a place to rest and reflect.

-Opening times for 2023 are 11am – 5pm daily 10 June – 13 August.
-Admission: adults 8 €, students 5 €, children aged 7–15 4 €, children aged 0–6 free.
+Opening times for 2024 are 11am – 6pm daily June 8 – August 11.
+Admission: adults 9 €, students 5 €, children aged 7–15 4 €, children aged 0–6 free.
+The exhibition program will be announced in January.

 Vuohijärven luonto- ja kulttuuritalon super suositut korvapuustit